 - Bringing it all together so the final result will tow stable and true.

-Getting Into The Details
+Into The Trailer Design Details

 There is nothing super fancy about most trailer frames as far as the generalized design concepts.
 Most have main rails running the length of the trailer bed, then some crossmembers spanning the space between.
 There are various ways for adding a tongue.
 It seems pretty easy.
 But good trailer design requires more than just putting some metal together.